GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 `Privacy Policy`

-##### Required on:
+##### Display on:

 - Your principal website
 - Any known sub-agency site
 - Any known major entry points to your sites
 - Any web page that collects substantial information in identifiable form

-Learn more about what content helps provide your users with clear, contextualized digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/) and in [OMB M-03-22, Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002](https://digital.gov/resources/guidance-for-implementing-the-privacy-provisions-of-the-e-government-act-of-2002-m-03-22/) _(See Attachment A, Section III, Privacy Policies on Agency Websites)_
+Learn more about what content helps provide your users with clear, contextualized digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
 {{< /box >}}

 {{< card-policy src="https://digital.gov/resources/guidance-for-implementing-the-privacy-provisions-of-the-e-government-act-of-2002-m-03-22/" kicker="Policy" title="**OMB M-03-22:** Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002" >}}**III.
 Privacy Policies on Agency Websites**